-The Family Center Building in Broad Ripple is being rebuilt and construction will start in 2021.
-The existing building is expected to be demolished in the summer of 2021.
-The Park Office will move to the Old Family Center located in the northeast corner of the main parking lot.
+The Family Center Building in Broad Ripple Park is being rebuilt and construction started in July 2021.
+The existing building has been demolished and the Park Office moved to the Old Family Center located in the northeast corner of the main parking lot.

-The Metropolitan Development Commission subsequently passed the proposal below in February 2019.
+The Metropolitan Development Commission passed a proposal in February 2019.
 This proposal authorized the Department of Metropolitan Development to negotiate a contract with BR Health Holdings, LLC on behalf of the Department of Parks and Recreation.
 This contract will then went to the City Council for final approval.

 Q: What’s happening at Broad Ripple Park?